fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://hackerone.com/reports/1256375">-Blog posts atom feed of a store with password protection can be accessed by anyone</a>

 <a href="https://medium.com/immunefi/enzyme-finance-price-oracle-manipulation-bug-fix-postmortem-4e1f3d4201b5">-Enzyme Finance Price Oracle Manipulation Bug Fix Postmortem</a>

+<a href="https://rajanagori.medium.com/a-long-story-of-xxe-vulnerability-6a9a33276602">-A Long Story of XXE Vulnerability!!</a>

 <a href="https://flatt.tech/reports/210401_pwn2own/">-Pwn2Own Local Escalation of Privilege Category</a>

+<a href="https://swordbytes.com/blog/security-advisory-overwolf-1-click-remote-code-execution-cve-2021-33501/">-Overwolf 1-Click Remote Code Execution - CVE-2021-33501</a>

 <a href="https://www.varonis.com/blog/box-mfa-bypass-totp/">-Bypassing Box’s Time-based One-Time Password MFA</a>